kwonoh/LibOGDF.uplugin/README.md

 This plugin is based on OGDF 2012.07.
 I added `#pragma clang diagnostic ignored "-Woverloaded-virtual"` in `FMMMLayout.h` and `ClusterGraphAttributes.h` to avoid compile error on clang (OS X).

+Also, I built binaries with `_ITERATOR_DEBUG_LEVEL=0` and changed Runtime Library to /MD.
+IT is required to make same code generation configurations with UE4's binaries.

 Supported Platform
 ----------------------